node-red/node-red-docker/README.md

 you can manually run `npm install` within your host directory.
 Files created in the host directory will automatically appear in the container's file system.

+This command mounts the host's node-red directory, containing the user's configuration and installed nodes, as the user configuration directory inside the container.

         $ docker run -it -p 1880:1880 -v ~/.node-red:/data --name mynodered nodered/node-red-docker

-This command mounts the host's node-red directory, containing the user's configuration and installed nodes, as the user configuration directory inside the container.
+_**Having file permissions issues after mounting a host directory?**_
+_Docker maps the internal container uuid to 1000 on the host system.
+If you are running as a user with a different uuid, e.g. the second user added on a system, the container user account won't be able to read files on the host system.
+Fix this by using the `--run $USER` flag.
+See [here for more details](https://github.com/node-red/node-red-docker/issues/9)._

 Adding extra nodes to the container can be accomplished by running npm install locally.

         $ cd ~/.node-red